 - A low start-up speed of 1mph (the actual DZP start-up speed is lower still at 0.3mph but VP2 stations have a minimum resolution of 1mph)

 - Absence of a dead zone for direction around the 360° point;

-All DZP anemometers benefit from individual wind-tunnel testing prior to despatch from the factory and are supplied with a two-year RTB warranty.
+All 6415 anemometers benefit from individual wind-tunnel testing prior to despatch from the factory and are supplied with a one-year RTB warranty.
 (An individual calibration certificate is available at extra cost.)

 The DZP unit has excellent linearity over its wind speed measurement range of 1 – 40 m/s (approx 1 – 90 mph).
 Note though that this type of anemometer may be less suitable for locations with very cold winter (temperatures regularly below eg -20°C).

 The ultrasonic transducers can be seen in the underside of the upper element of the sensor head.
-The signal cable from the anemometer is identical to the standard VP2 6410 unit (other than being 5m long rather than 12m) and terminates in an RJ11 connector exactly as for the 6410.
-The DZP anemometer is therefore exactly plug-compatible with the 6410 and other than the different look and mounting arrangements it is simply plugged into the wind socket on the ISS circuit board exactly the same as with the 6410 anemometer.
-In addition to being electrically compatible, the DZP’s data interface is also designed to mimic the standard 6410 anemometer exactly – the SIM circuit board will notice no difference at all to the 6410.
+The signal cable from the anemometer is identical to the standard VP2 6410 unit (now also including a 12m cable as standard) and terminates in an RJ11 connector exactly as for the 6410.
+The 6415 anemometer is therefore exactly plug-compatible with the 6410 and other than the different look and mounting arrangements it is simply plugged into the wind socket on the ISS circuit board exactly the same as with the 6410 anemometer.
+In addition to being electrically compatible, the data interface is also designed to mimic the standard 6410 anemometer exactly – the SIM circuit board will notice no difference at all to the 6410.